 For the Historical Food Fortnightly challenge 19 – Ethnic Foods, I made two Austrian desserts: Salzburger Nockerl and Kaiserschmarrn.
 Both recipes are original Victorian recipes: from the 1840s and 1850s.
-I’ve often made modern Salzburger Nockerl and Kaiserschmarrn, but I’ve never made the original historical recipes – so I was curious how they’d taste compared to the modern recipe versions. 😀
+I often make modern Salzburger Nockerl and Kaiserschmarrn, but I’ve never made the original historical recipes – so I was curious how they’d taste compared to the modern recipe versions. 😀

 Victorian Salzburger Nockerl

 Salzburger Nockerl is an Austrian dessert.
 Today, Salzburger Nockerl are a souffle made with egg yolks and whites, flour, vanilla sugar, and cranberry jam.
 But original Victorian Salzburger Nockerl were completely different: Victorian Salzburger Nockerl are small choux pastry dumplings with custard sauce.
-Below are three 1840s Austrian Salzburger Nockerl recipes:
+Below are three Victorian Austrian Salzburger Nockerl recipes from the 1820s and 1840s and my adapted recipe.

 Salzburger Nockerl – Viennese Soufflé-Pudding (Modern Cookery For Private Families, 1845)